 The mission of HCF working for animals is to sensitize Gaushalas across the country to implement sustainable models that manufacture or market natural (Panchgavya and organic) products, provide a better life for the cows and help uplift the disadvantaged communities, thus supporting animal welfare, the environment, and women empowerment.

-Holy Cow Foundation is a Trust registered under the the donations/voluntary contributions are exempted under section 80 (G)of the Income Tax Act 1961 as per permission granted by the Director of Income Tax (exemptions), New Delhi vide letter No.
+Holy Cow Foundation is a Trust registered under The Indian Trusts Act,1882.
+The donations/voluntary contributions are exempted under section 80 (G)of the Income Tax Act 1961 as per permission granted by the Director of Income Tax (exemptions), New Delhi vide letter No DEL/HE28090-26092017/9108.

 PAN No: AABTH1424J